-Faculty - Staff
+Faculty / Staff

-Dr. Joan Dean Rowe, DVM, MPVM, PhD, DACPM
+Joan Dean Rowe, DVM, MPVM, PhD, DACVPM

 Dr. Joan Dean Rowe holds DVM, MPVM, and PhD degrees from the University of California, Davis.
 She completed a residency in Livestock Herd Health and Reproduction at UC Davis, and has been a faculty member in the service for more than 20 years.
 Dr. Rowe is currently the President-elect of the American Association of Small Ruminant Practitioners and is a past recipient of the AASRP Donald E. Bailey Practitioner of the Year Award.
 Dr. Rowe is a board-certified Diplomate of the American College of Veterinary Preventive Medicine, and is a Professor in the Department of Population Health and Reproduction.

-Dr. Matt Cuneo, DVM - Resident III
+Yehonatan (Jonathan) Berkowic, DVM - Resident III